jc402615/quiz1/README.md

-This is the readme file
+This is the readme file.

+The new branch is newBranch